samuelomotayo/data-analyst-sam/README.md

 - Data Generator: File - .CSV and Excel Files from humans Model: Relational

 **METHODOLOGY:**
-1. Create a Table in the DynamoDB to ingest semi-structured data.
+1. Data Ingestion: Create a Table in the DynamoDB to ingest semi-structured data.
 Identify the primary key and the permission key.
-2. Still in DynamoDB, explore the (semi-data) item to view the data structure (columns) and content (rows), which will be stored in .JSON file format.
+2. Data Profiling: On DynamoDB, explore the (semi-data) item to view the data structure (columns) and content (rows), which will be stored in .JSON file format.
-3. Indicate which folder where the explored data would exported using the S3 folder link.
+3. Data Exploration: Indicate which folder where the explored data would exported using the S3 folder link.
-4. Previous the exported or stored data from DynamoDB in S3.
+4. Data Export: Previous the exported or stored data from DynamoDB in S3.
 The DynamoDB would automatically create a different folder in the specified location.
-5. Create a data catalogue – this is the collection of all the tables and the existing and newly added documents.
+5. Data Catalogue: Create a data catalogue – this is the collection of all the tables and the existing and newly added documents.
 This can be done automatically in AWS using the Crawler functionality in AWS Glue.

 **DAP System Architecture** <br>
 ![image](https://github.com/user-attachments/assets/5625f2c5-e4b1-4547-b932-f65c3c153a78)